Degenerate higher-order scalar-tensor theories in metric-affine gravity: Conclusions

 In this work we have constructed the complete quadratic degenerate higher-order scalar-tensor sector in the metric-affine framework, where the metric $g_{\alpha\beta}$ and the affine connection $\Gamma^{\alpha}{}_{\beta\gamma}$ are independent variables.
 For comparison, in the purely metric formulation the quadratic DHOST action \eqref{Eq: Metric action} reduces, under the Class Ia degeneracy conditions, to a three-function family specified by $f$, $\alpha_{2}$, and $\alpha_{3}$, with all remaining coefficients fixed algebraically by the degeneracy relations.

-In the Palatini setting we began from a substantially larger operator basis: the most general quadratic scalar-tensor action includes all scalar invariants built from first and second derivatives of the scalar field, the Palatini Ricci scalar, the Einstein-tensor coupling, and the full dependence on torsion and nonmetricity encoded in the distortion tensor.
+In the Palatini setting we begin from a substantially larger operator basis: the quadratic scalar-tensor action, obtained as the metric-affine completion of the metric DHOST theories, includes all scalar invariants built from first and second derivatives of the scalar field, the Palatini Ricci scalar, the Einstein-tensor coupling, and the dependence on torsion and nonmetricity encoded in the distortion tensor.
 Solving the algebraic connection equation using a systematic $21$-component decomposition of the distortion field yields an exact closed-form expression for the effective metric theory.
 Imposing the standard metric DHOST degeneracy conditions on this effective action collapses the entire Palatini quadratic Lagrangian to a two-function family determined solely by $F_{1}$ and $F_{2}$.
 All quadratic coefficients $A_{i}$ become algebraic functions of these two, providing the Palatini analogue of metric Class Ia.
 Thus, the independent connection does not enlarge the space of viable DHOST interactions; rather, it leads to a more constrained structure, reducing the number of free functions from three to two.

 These results can be placed in the context of previous works on scalar-tensor and curvature-based extensions of gravity in metric-affine geometry.
 Earlier analyses of Palatini scalar-tensor and Ricci-based theories \cite{Sotiriou:2006qn,Olmo:2011uz,Harko:2011nh,Capozziello:2015lza,Afonso:2017aci,Barrientos:2018cnx,Jarv:2018bgs}, derivative couplings and scalar-nonmetricity models \cite{Jarv:2018bgs,Galtsov:2018xuc,Runkla:2018xrv}, and metric-affine versions of selected Horndeski and Galileon interactions \cite{Aoki:2018lwx,Aoki:2019rvi} demonstrate that torsion, nonmetricity, and an independent connection can influence scalar dynamics.
 However, these studies typically focus on restricted operator subsets or symmetry-motivated constructions, and do not perform a DHOST degeneracy analysis of the full quadratic scalar-tensor sector.